COVID-19 vaccination in Bulgaria: Other vaccines

-According to Todor Kantardzhiev, one of the members of the National Operational Headquarters for the fight against the coronavirus, Bulgaria has not ruled out the purchase of vaccines from companies with which the European Commission has not negotiated contracts, such as Sputnik and the Sinopharm BIBP vaccine, as long as EU regulations are observed and especially if there is a delay regarding the delivery of the other vaccines.
+According to Todor Kantardzhiev, one of the members of the National Operational Headquarters for the fight against the coronavirus, in 2021 Bulgaria did not rule out the purchase of vaccines from companies with which the European Commission had not negotiated contracts, such as Sputnik and the Sinopharm BIBP vaccine, as long as EU regulations were observed and especially if there was a delay regarding the delivery of the other vaccines.

 On 26 February 2021, the opposition BSP party demanded that the government begin separate talks with Russia for the importation of the Sputnik vaccine.
 The Health Commission of the National Parliament initially rejected the proposal, but on 28 April 2021 accepted BSP's demands.
 However, even though ITN, Stand Up!
 Mafia, Get Out! and one deputy from Democratic Bulgaria joined forces with BSP during the vote on 7 May 2021, the proposal still did not pass the required threshold in the National Parliament, which would have empowered the Council of Ministers to take all necessary measures to secure access to Sputnik.
 Ethnic Bulgarians have been administered the Sputnik vaccine in Russia.

 Microbiologist Andrey Chorbanov has pointed out that the country already imports medications that are not regulated by the EU, so the thinking should not be different when it comes to the Russian vaccine.
 The importing of vaccines from third countries was also supported by the RzB party, even if the EU is bypassed and only the Bulgarian Drug Agency approved them.
 Some journalists noted that Bulgaria recognized the vaccinations of foreign citizens with Sputnik as well as with the Sinopharm BIBP vaccine and CoronaVac as one of the conditions for entry into the country.

 A COVID-19 vaccine based on nanoparticles is presently under development by the BAS, with completed preclinical research, but despite receiving financial support from the Pasteur Institute, issues related to funding are expected to significantly slow down the progress when it comes to the vaccine trials.
 It was unveiled to the wider public at the 15th World Congress of Vaccines held online in October 2021.